SS Persian Monarch: Wilson Line

 Alongside Egyptian Monarch, Lydian Monarch, and several ships from Twin Screw Line, Persian Monarch continued to operate on a New York-London route as part of the Wilson-Hill Line.
 The Wilson-Hill Line was not an independent company, but a joint-passenger service between Wilson and Twin Screw Line.
-One one such voyage, Persian Monarch carried the members (Note: Excluding Black Elk, who became separated and left in Europe) of Buffalo Bill's Wild West back from an exhibition season in Europe.
+On one such voyage, Persian Monarch carried the members (Note: Excluding Black Elk, who became separated and left in Europe) of Buffalo Bill's Wild West back from an exhibition season in Europe.
 Mid-voyage, Old Charlie, Buffalo Bill's favorite horse, died.
 The animal was brought onto the deck, covered with an American flag, and given a burial at sea.
 After reaching Staten Island, the ship and her passengers were greeted with immense fanfare.

 Grounding off Long Island

-At 9:30 pm on 2 May 1894, the ship struck a sandbar off Eastport on Long Island, and ran aground while sailing to New York.
+At 9:30 pm on 2 May 1894, the ship was sailing to New York when she struck a sandbar off Eastport on Long Island and ran aground.
 The weather was clear and calm when the incident occurred, and crew from a nearby lifesaving station quickly responded.
 As the ship was not in any danger, they were dismissed by the captain.
-The steamship laid in 22 ft of water, parallel to the beach and rested at an angle a quarter mile off shore.
+The steamship laid in 22 ft of water, parallel to the beach and rested at an angle 0.25 mi off shore.
 The next day, salvage work began with an attempt to free the ship's propeller, which failed.
 Locals gathered to see the stranded steamship as passengers remained onboard without concern.
-The ship began to settle into the sandbar, which was counteracted by pumping out water ballast.
-On the 4th, the low tide left the ship heeled over at a sharp angle, and high winds complicated efforts.
+The ship began to settle into the sandbar, which was counteracted by pumping out onboard water ballast.
+On 4 May, the low tide left the ship heeled over at a sharp angle, and high winds complicated efforts.
 Several tugboats arrived, one pulling a barge.
 Cargo from Persian Monarch was loaded onto the barge to lighten the load and passengers were swung over the side and lowered into another tugboat by a bosun's chair that night.
-At high tide, the tugboats I. J. Merritt and C. H. Winslow succeeded in pulling the steamship free.
+At high tide, tugboats I. J. Merritt and C. H. Winslow succeeded in pulling the steamship free.

 There was no clear cause for the accident.
 The sternpost and rudder were missing, which the captain blamed on a storm they had just sailed though.
 However, a crewmember stated that the parts had been ripped off when the ship ran aground.
-A naval court of inquiry investigated, and suspended the captain's licence for six months.
+A naval court of inquiry investigated, and suspended the captain's license for six months.
 The first and second mates were censured, as well as the pilot.
-While a pilot was on board, he was not at the helm and failed to warn the captain about the potential danger.
+While a pilot was on board, he was not at the helm and failed to warn the captain about potential danger.
 The salvaging work cost about $25,000, so the wrecking company put her up for auction.
 Persian Monarch was severely damaged by the accident and was sold off for only $19,500, compared to her initial construction cost of $150,000.

 May Flint at an unknown date while docked in Australia.
-Her sharp bow reveals her origin as a steamship.
+Her vertical stem reveals her origin as a steamship.